 Or – cooking to save the day.

 I decided it was absolutely necessary to make pulled pork for dinner.
-It’s not a dish I’ve ever made, and one I’ve only eaten a couple of times, but I was inspired by Guy Fieri’s visit to a San Francisco restaurant called Q in the previous night’s episode of Diners, Drive-ins and Dives.
+It’s not a dish I’d ever made before, and one I’d only eaten a couple of times, but I was inspired by Guy Fieri’s visit to a San Francisco restaurant called Q in the previous night’s episode of Diners, Drive-ins and Dives.
 I improvised a recipe – here is what I did: